nyirog/rest-example-rs/README.md

 # Preparation

-For rust development you only need to install rustup. cargo and the stabe or nightly toolchain can be install with it.
+For rust development you only need to install rustup.
+Cargo and the stabe or nightly toolchain can be install with it.

 # Result